Generalized Poincar\'{e} Half-Planes: Further Properties of

 \item \c{C}olako\u{g}lu, H.B. - Kaya, R., A generalization of some well-known distances and related isometries, Math.
 Commun.
 16 (2011), 21-35.

 \item Greenberg, M.J., Euclidean and Non-Euclidean Geometries, Development and History, W.H.
 Freeman and Company (1993).

-\item Kaya, R. - Geli\c{s}gen, \"{O}., - Ekmek\c{c}i, S., - Bayar, A., On The group of Isometries of the Plane with Generalized Absolute Value Metric, Roky Mountain J. of Math.
+\item Kaya, R. - Geli\c{s}gen, \"{O}., - Ekmek\c{c}i, S., - Bayar, A., On The group of Isometries of the Plane with Generalized Absolute Value Metric, Rocky Mountain J. of Math.
 39, (2009), 591-603.

 \item Krause, F.G., Taxicab Geometry, An Adventure in Non-Euclidean Geometry, Dover Publications, Inc., New York (1986).